arildm/larka-svala-prototype/README.md

 ![Sequence diagram](larkasvala.svg)

+## Actual requirements and to-do's

+### Database

+- Saving a new text should generate an essay ID and include it in the response, for the frontend to supply to Svala
+- Entries should be automatically deleted after a few days?

+### Lärka frontend

+- Add "Anonymize" button like the one here
+- When the button is used, also inform the user about GDPR etc
+- Add delete button similar to the "Reset" button here

+### Other

+- SweLL portal: Make the Pseuws proxy route accessible for unauthorized users

 ## Notes

 - The db part (not the gui) could perhaps be distributed as an example project for helping Svala users get started?